Stephenadebayoy/user-dashboard/README.md

 - **Cross-browser**: Tests run on Chrome, Firefox, Safari, and mobile

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request

-## 📄 License

 This project is created for demonstration purposes.
 Feel free to use it as a reference for your own projects.